Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 The Memorial Grove of Bjarni from Vogur

-Bjarni from Vogur (1863-1926) was a well-known Icelander, a politician, writer, and a university teacher.
+Bjarni from Vogur (1863-1926) was a well-known Icelander, a politician, writer, and university teacher.
 He has, funnily enough, a cigar brand named after him.
-On every box of cigars was written "Bjarni frá Vogi" with a photo of Bjarni and the Icelandic flag colours.
+On every box of cigars was written "Bjarni frá Vogi," with a photo of Bjarni and the colours of the Icelandic flag.

 Dagverðarnes capeDagverðarneskirkja church at Dagverðarnes cape West-Iceland